Bread and Olive Oil: The Perfect Combination

 One of the biggest benefits of combining bread and olive oil is vitamin E. It helps you fight atherosclerosis and regulate your blood pressure.

-3. It aids digestion and helps you avoid constipation
+3. It aids digestion and helps avoid constipation

-Poor digestion, gas, acidity, and even constipation can be alleviated if you eat a little bread and olive oil every day.
+Poor digestion, gas, acid reflux, and even constipation can be alleviated if you eat a little bread and olive oil every day.

 It lowers your body’s acid production and optimizes intestinal function.
-This tasty combination is even a mild laxative, which is part of why it’s so good to include in your first meal of the day.
+This tasty combination is even a mild laxative, which is part of why it’s so good to include it in your first meal of the day.